allogic/Nippon/README.md

 ## How To Run

-Once all binaries are built, first launch the `Editor` and start the integrity check under `Packer/Check Integrity`.
+Once all binaries are built, first launch the editor and start the integrity check under `Packer/Check Integrity`.
 After that unpack your game files with `Packer/Unpack`.
 Once all files are decrypted, one can jump into levels `World/<Region>/<Level>`.

 ## Editor Controls